Vienna School Initiatives

 Balkan Negotiating Partners

-In 2004, Vienna CM Partners (now VS Initiatives) and CSSP began exchanging best practices, and from 2005 onwards, our team complemented the activities of Dr. Schwarz-Schilling's team in Bosnia and Herzegovina, Kosovo and Macedonia.
+In 2003, Vienna CM Partners (now VS Initiatives) and CSSP began exchanging best practices, and from 2005 onwards, our team complemented the activities of Dr. Christian Schwarz-Schilling's team in Bosnia and Herzegovina, Kosovo and Macedonia.